ionic-team/stencil-site/src/docs/config/plugins.md

 # Plugins

 The `plugins` config can be used to add your own [Rollup](https://rollupjs.org) plugins.
 By default, Stencil does not come with `Sass` or `PostCss` support.
-However, either can be added using the `plugin` array.
+However, either can be added using the `plugins` array.

 ```tsx
 import { Config } from '@stencil/core';